RobThree/IdGen/README.md

 services.AddIdGen(123, () => new IdGeneratorOptions(...));  // Where 123 is the generator-id
 ```

+This registers both an `IdGenerator` as well as an `IIdGenerator<long>`, both pointing to the same singleton generator.

 ## Upgrading from 2.x to 3.x

 Upgrading from 2.x to 3.x should be pretty straightforward.
 The following things have changed: